My entire life I have always enjoyed being around flowers and gardens.

 Most of my photographs of flowers and gardens are shot in the Chicago area.

-Frederick Douglass, Multi-petaled cultivar named for Frederick Douglass (1818-1895), American slave, abolitionist leader and author.
-Developed by Richard Americo Fenicchia in 1972.
+Named for Frederick Douglass (1818-1895), American slave, abolitionist leader and author.
+Developed in 1972 by Richard Americo Fenicchia.